-The purpose of the Stetson Alumni Board is to serve as an advisory board for the Stetson University Alumni Association to the Office of Alumni and Parent Engagement, which serves to further the mission of Stetson University.
-The board strives to promote and develop enduring relationships between alumni and the university while fostering loyalty and philanthropic support.
+The purpose of the Stetson Alumni Board is to serve as an advisory board for the Stetson University Alumni Association to the Office of Alumni Engagement, which serves to further the mission of Stetson University.
+The Board strives to promote and develop enduring relationships between alumni and the university while fostering loyalty and philanthropic support.

 Board members are responsible for making their own travel and accommodation arrangements.
 At this time, the University is unable to offer reimbursements for expenses.
 However, expenses are considered tax-deductible contributions to the University, so Board members are encouraged to complete and submit a Volunteer Expense Claim Form to receive Gift in Kind credit.